Skip to Content

 Outdoor cruising in Shanghai has taken a huge hit over the past decade due to the rise in popularity of gay dating apps.
 Note that in China, Grindr is not blocked, but Tinder is.
 Blued is the other big gay dating app that's very popular across much of Asia and like Grindr, isn't blocked in China.
 Your best bet for quick non-committal play is via these apps.

 There are however a few places in Shanghai where outdoor cruising still happens.
 We've no first-hand experience but from what other gay travelers and local friends in Shanghai have told us, head to the People's Square Park in the late afternoon when it starts to get dark.
-There's usually a lot of rent boys hanging out here along with a few local guys looking for a quick moment of hanky panky play…
+There are usually a lot of rent boys hanging out here along with a few local guys looking for a quick moment of hanky panky play…

 Shanghai Gay Pride